airbnb/swift/README.md

     }
     ```

-    Additioanlly, after grouping SwiftUI properties, its prefered that propeties are sorted by their dynamic property type.
+    Additioanlly, after grouping SwiftUI properties, its preferred that properties are sorted by their dynamic property type.
 The order is determined by the first time a type appears:

     ```swift
     // WRONG